Essential Gear for Camino Pilgrims

 - 3 pairs of hiking liner socks - Wigwam

-- 3 pair of exofficio underwear
+- 3 pairs of exofficio underwear

 - 1 fleece sweater